-Walter and Wallace's paternal great-grandparents on their father's side were Robert Cowan (born ca. 1800) of Scotland) and his wife Eliza Gunston (born ca. 1800) with roots possibly in England.
+Walter and Wallace's paternal greatgrandparents on their father's side were Robert Cowan (born ca. 1815) of Scotland) and his wife Eliza Gunston (born ca. 1819) with roots likely in England.
 Their Scotland home may have been Dumfriesshire since Cowan is a common surname in that area and the McMichaels and many others who settled at Hullett Township came from that area.
 Only a few Gunston folks lived in Dumfries County so her name should be easy to trace.
-Robert and Eliza were residents (likely living with their families) of Quebec City and were married there at St. Andrew's Presbyterian Church (Church of Scotland) in 1833.
-How many children they eventually had isn't known, but their son, William M. (Bill) Cowan, was born in Quebec in 1840 or 1841.
-William lists Quebec as his birthplace on his marriage record (Also 20th century family lore places his birth there as well.) so this is likely the correct birthplace.
+Robert and Eliza came from

+Scotland in about 1838 or 1839 and may have lived at Quebec for a time before settling in Hullett Township.
+It is not known how many children they had, but their son, William M. (Bill) Cowan, was born in Quebec apparently shortly after their arrival in Canada.
+William lists Quebec as his birthplace on his marriage record so this is likely the correct birthplace.
 William would become Walter and Wallace's grandfather.

-Little is known about the early years of their grandfather William M. Cowan (1840-1918) except that he was born in Quebec in perhaps late 1840 to Robert and Eliza Cowan.
-William may have grown up on a farm in Hullett Township near Seaforth - It seems that he lived there as a youth.
+Little is known about their grandfather William M. Cowan (1840-1917) except that he was born in Quebec in late 1840 shortly after his parents; Robert and Eliza arrived from the British Isles.
+William may have grown up on a farm in Hullett Township near Seaforth.
+It's known that he lived there as a youth.
 It is not known if he had siblings.
 William, age 25, and Margaret, age 21, were married at the Canadian Presbyterian Church of Clinton, a town adjacent to Seaforth, on June the 26th of 1866 and farmed about four miles to the north of the farm where his bride grew up.
 Over the years, William and Margaret had five children and they are as follows.